Usually, sepsis results from certain bacterial infections, sometimes acquired in a hospital.

 Usually, the body’s response to infection is limited to the specific area infected, for example symptoms of a urinary tract infection are often limited to the bladder.
 But in sepsis, the response to infection occurs throughout the body—called a systemic response.

-This response includes an abnormally high temperature (fever Fever in Adults Fever is an elevated body temperature.
-Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2°... read more ) or low temperature (hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
-Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
-Being in an environment... read more ) plus one or more of the following:
+This response typically includes an abnormally high temperature (fever Fever in Adults Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus in the brain) resets at a higher temperature, primarily in response to an infection... read more ) or low temperature (hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more ) plus one or more of the following:

 Rapid heart rate

 Rapid breathing rate

 Although many infections cause such symptoms throughout the body, in sepsis organs begin to malfunction and blood flow becomes inadequate to parts of the body.

 Septic shock is sepsis that causes dangerously low blood pressure (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more ).
 As a result, internal organs such as the lungs, kidneys, heart, and brain, typically receive too little blood, causing them to malfunction.
 Septic shock is diagnosed when blood pressure remains low despite intensive treatment with fluids by vein.
 Septic shock is life threatening.